malcolmlett/malcolmlett.github.io/A-Theory-of-Consciousness-v2.md

 * Doesn't explain phenomenal experience
 * Doesn't entirely explain why we don't experience other cyclic regions within in the brain

+This remains an open question.
+And I believe it is an important question.
+It was a continual attempt to answer that very question that has driven the direction of this theory.
+However, it's scope is now significantly reduced.
+In fact, our physical state controls our experiential state so strongly that it is hard to conceive of experience as being anything other than entirely passive.

 This is best characterised as an intuitional gap: theories of consciousness exist that support it being an entirely physical phenomenon, and yet our intuitions about consciousness make it hard for us to accept that a simple physical explanation is sufficient.
 The leads many to assume a metaphysical explanation is necessary.